- »Collection List

 The Policy Research Working Paper Series disseminates findings of work in progress to encourage the exchange of ideas about development issues.
 Titles are submitted from units around the World Bank for internal review and inclusion in this series which is managed by the Development Economics Research Support unit.
 These are pre-print drafts prior to review and publication in formal journals.

-Social Protection & Labor Discussion Papers are published to communicate the results of The World Bank’s work to the development community with the least possible delay.
+Social Protection & Jobs Discussion Papers (formerly Social Protection & Labor Discussion Papers) are published to communicate the results of the World Bank’s work to the development community with the least possible delay.
 The typescript manuscript of this paper therefore has not been prepared in accordance with the procedures appropriate to formally edited texts.

 These Discussion Papers are published to communicate the results of the World Bank’s work to the development community with the least possible delay.
 The typescript manuscript of this paper therefore has not been prepared in accordance with the procedures appropriate to formally edited texts.
 Some sources cited in the paper may be informal documents that are not readily available.